Table of Contents

 It has a longer-lasting filter life than most faucet water filters, giving you up to 3 months of use rather than 2.

-The filter has been tested by the NSF to meet standard 42: the reduction of 93% of chlorine, including taste and odor, and standard 372, the reduction of lead.
-Unlike similar filtration systems, the Waterdrop filter also reduces fluoride in drinking water.
+The filter has been tested by the NSF to meet standard 42: the reduction of 93% of chlorine, including taste and odor, and standard 372, for lead-free materials.

 With a filter designed to work quickly and effectively, you can fill up 4 16-ounce water bottles in roughly a minute.
 Replacement filters can be bought in packs of 3 directly from the manufacturer.